guru-dhanush/TheNewsGrid/README.md

 6. **Section for News Without Images**:
    - Create a dedicated section to present articles that lack accompanying images.

+---

-**Issues I faced during the assignment**
+##  Issues I faced during the assignment
-I came across a number of issues and questions while developing this assignment.
+-I came across a number of issues and questions while developing this assignment.

 1. **Limited Data Sources**:
    Below three apis had clear documentation and easy to implement